On complexity of restricted fragments of Decision DNNF: Introduction

 \subsection{The main objective}

 Decomposable negation normal forms (\textsc{dnnf}s) \cite{DarwicheJACM} is a model for representation of Boolean functions that is of a landmark importance in the area of (propositional) Knowledge compilation (\textsc{kc}).
-The difference of the model from deMorgan circuits is that all the $\wedge$ gates are \emph{decomposable} meaning, informally, that two distinct inputs of the gate cannot be reached by the same variable.
-We will refer to such gates as $\wedge_d$.
-Another way to define \textsc{dnnf}s is as a Non-deterministic read-once branching program ($1$-\textsc{nbp}) equipped with $\wedge_d$ gates.
+The difference of the model from deMorgan circuits is that all the $\wedge$-gates are \emph{decomposable} meaning, informally, that two distinct inputs of the gate cannot be reached by the same variable.
+We will refer to such gates as $\wedge_d$-\emph{gates}.
+Another way to define \textsc{dnnf}s is as a Non-deterministic read-once branching program ($1$-\textsc{nbp}) equipped with $\wedge_d$-nodes (in the context of branching programs, we refer to gates as nodes).
 This latter view is useful for understanding that (from the \emph{univariate} perspective, that is when the size bounds depend on the number $n$ of input variables) \textsc{dnnf}s are not very strong compared to $1$-\textsc{nbp}s since the latter can quasipolynomially simulate the former \cite{RazgonCP15}.
-In particular, a class of Boolean functions requiring exponentially large $1$-\textsc{nbp}s for its presentation requires an exponential lower bound for representation by \textsc{dnnf}s.
+In particular, a class of Boolean functions requiring for its presentation $1$-\textsc{nbp}s exponentially large in the number of variables, also requires exponentially large \textsc{dnnf}s.